Mikou/consumer1/README.md

 When started, the application will lookup the JavaScript kernel at the address provided in the script tag in `public/index.html`.
 A tiny css file is also downloaded in order to position the toolbox.

-The location of the kernel depends on you specific local setup.